The MGA advocacy team is here to ensure that your rights are upheld if you are accused of academic, research and/or general misconduct.

 Contact an MGA advocate for confidential advice and support!

-Monash University takes allegations of academic misconduct very seriously.
+Monash University takes allegations of misconduct very seriously.
 When responding, it is important you are honest and reflective.
 We strongly recommend seeking our advice and support before responding.

 Got questions?
 We have answers!

 To get in contact with one of our advocates, please book an appointment via email.
 Alternatively, you can complete the form below and an MGA Advocate will be in touch within 1-2 working days.

 Everything you provide in the form is treated as private and confidential.
 Demographic data is collected for statistical purposes only.